carlahy/garden/modules/vienna/principles of planning and urbanism.md

 ## planning the medieval city

 #### From the Roman Empire to the Middle Ages
 The Dark Ages lasted between 500-1000 AD, and was a period of time between the Roman Empire and the Middle Ages.
-During the Dark Ages, much of the former powers disappeared (the Roman Empire disintegrated, which cut off trade routes and information flows except for the oriental merchants\alignedmarginparOrient = non-Latin speaking), technologies were lost, cities shrank and disappeared (eg. Trier, Cologne, Avenches).
+During the Dark Ages, much of the former powers disappeared (the Roman Empire disintegrated, which cut off trade routes and information flows except for the oriental merchants (Orient = non-Latin speaking), technologies were lost, cities shrank and disappeared (eg. Trier, Cologne, Avenches).

-The "Ancient World" was fragmented into islands of small-scale, manorial feudalism, protected by fortifications and castles. $\rightarrow$ shrinkage, caused by ch

 #### Early Middle Ages

-...
+The "Ancient World" was fragmented into islands of small-scale, manorial feudalism, protected by fortifications and castles (eg. Tower of London, Ljubljana castle) $\rightarrow$ shrinkage

+The manor was an economic, judicial, military unit

 #### High Middle Ages
 Cities in the High Middle Ages have 6 origins: